originalnicodr/CuratorDiscordBot/readme.md

    - **!forcepost MESSAGE_ID**: Force the bot to post a message regardless of the amount of reactions. **ATTENTION**: a MESSAGE_ID that doesnt belongs to the inputchannel will crash the bot.
 Make sure to only force posts with an image in an attachment (aka uploading it to discord) or text with ONLY an external image.url.

   - **!setcuratorintervals**: Define the time interval (in seconds) between the channel reactions check.
-  - **!setdaystocheck**:      Define the maximum age of the messages to activly check.
+  - **!setdaystocheck**:      Define the maximum age of the messages to actively check.
   - **!setinputchannel**:     Define from what channel will the bot curate.
   - **!setoutputchannel**:    Define the channel where the curated messages will be sent.